JGL-KeepCodingBootcamp2022-2023/Practice_FrontEnd/README.md

 To make it easier, these are the users and their IDs to work with the ads:

-    - paneteforever@esecadi.ole.
-ID: 1
+- paneteforever@esecadi.ole - ID: 1
-    - papasconchoco@muricas.si.
-ID: 2
+- papasconchoco@muricas.si - ID: 2
-    - paoma@casa.es.
-ID: 3
+- paoma@casa.es - ID: 3
-    - ertiti@decai.ole.
-ID: 4
+- ertiti@decai.ole - ID: 4
+-javielus@keepcoder.es - ID: 5

 The passwords for all of them is: 123456.